How to Add Plugins to Chrome: Complete Beginner’s Tutorial for 2025

 The most important security practice is understanding permissions before installation.
 Extensions requesting broad permissions like “Read and change all your data on all websites” have essentially unlimited access to your browsing activity.
 While some legitimate extensions need these permissions, many don’t.

 Stick to extensions from reputable developers with good track records.
 Look for extensions published by recognizable companies or developers with multiple well-rated extensions.
-The plugin security guidelines provide comprehensive recommendations for safe browsing practices.
+The Cybersecurity and Infrastructure Security Agency provides comprehensive recommendations for safe browsing practices and extension security.

 Regular security practices include: reviewing installed extensions monthly, removing unused extensions immediately, keeping extensions updated, and being skeptical of extensions requesting excessive permissions.